 - Attention deficit: quickly distracted, difficulty with planning, easily bored, difficulty concentrating.

 - Hyperactivity: restless, fidgety, cannot sit still, mobile, frequently fiddling and wobbling.

 - Impulsivity: difficulty waiting, doing things without thinking about it, just blurting out inappropriate comments.

 In children, the hyperactive and impulsive symptoms are more obvious, while in adults the attention and concentration problems stand in front.
 Both children and adults with ADHD often experience rapid mood swings and irritability.

-The diagnosis of ADHD can be made from the fourth year, although sometimes some symptoms may have been present at a younger age.
+The diagnosis of ADHD can be made from the fourth year, although sometimes any symptoms may have been present at a younger age.
 The diagnosis is usually determined by a psychologist, (children’s) psychiatrist or remedial educationalist.
 There is no standard test or physical examination which clearly shows, in a measurable way, the existence of ADHD.
-The diagnosis of ADHD can best be made on the basis of a detailed clinical assessment.
-This includes an extensive interview with the patient about the history and the presence of ADHD characteristics, as well as an interview with the partner, parent or family member.
+The diagnosis of ADHD can be best made on basis of a detailed clinical assessment.
+This includes an extensive interview with the patient about the history and presence of ADHD characteristics, as well as an interview with the partner, parent or family member.